Skip to content

 # List of manifests in the specified format

-For each component we need to specify a name, a list of manifests belonging to this component and the type of the orchestration engine that the manifests are prepared for.
+Components are application objects that can be executed at different nodes of the continuum.
+For each component, we need to specify a name, a list of manifests belonging to this component and the type of the orchestration engine that the manifests are prepared for.
+There are different cases to define the application components, each with specific manifests describing how to deploy the component on different orchestration engines.
+Below are examples for different cases.

 components: